schitresh/system-design/design_concepts/3_components/1_components.md

   - Rate limiting sets maximum number of requests per unit time from a client
   - Throttling delays requests beyond the defined rate limit
 - Authentication
-  - Authentication users using username & password, API keys, OAuth tokens, JWTs
+  - Authenticates users using username & password, API keys, OAuth tokens, JWTs
   - Verifies that the user or application has the necessary permissions
 - Serialization & De-serialization of data
-  - Transforms requests and responsed as they pass through to ensure compatibility between services
+  - Transforms requests and responses as they pass through to ensure compatibility between services
   - For example, converting JSON to XML and vice versa
   - Can aggregate data from multiple services into a single response
 - Filtering